aduud21/How-to-Opt-out-of-windows-insider-program-with-regedit/README.md

 # ⚠️ Take caution upon following this tutorial, Do not just randomly delete, edit or add REGEDIT keys as it can make your system instable (bsod) ⚠️
 ### OS TESTED: Microsoft Windows 11 Version	10.0.22621 Build 22621 (On Real Hardware)
+## This should be done if you joined the program but then you regret and haven't installed a insider build

 # Steps
 1. Win+R or type "Run" (without the quotes)
 2. Open "regedit" (enter regedit in the textbox)